Sathyaraj-dev/javascript-tips-tricks/README.md

 - Here Package.Lock.json comes into the picture.
 It saves the. exact version of the package.

 - Yes it should be committed to Git.

+**Difference between package.json and package-lock.json**

+ - The package.json file focuses on project metadata and specifies the desired versions of dependencies.

+ - The package-lock.json file ensures deterministic installations by locking the exact versions of dependencies and their dependencies.